 The Bracco Italiano is thought to be one of the oldest pointing breeds in Europe, with its roots going as far back as the 4th or 5th century BCE in Northern Italy.
 These dogs nearly became extinct in the 18th century, but a group of breed enthusiasts helped to grow their numbers again.
 These dogs are large, athletic, intelligent, and driven.
 But if they get enough exercise and stimulation, they're usually calm, loving, and loyal in the home.

 Height: 21 to 27 inches

 Weight: 55 to 90 pounds

-Physical Characteristics: Large athletic dog with pendulous ears; short, dense and glossy coat that comes in solid white, white with orange or chestnut patches, orange or chestnut roan
+Physical Characteristics: Large, athletic dog; long, hanging ears; short, dense, glossy coat that comes in solid white, white with orange or chestnut patches, orange or chestnut roan

 04 of 10